Koena-C/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that counts number of directories in the PATH
+script that list environment variables